 Our key geographical focus is East Asia.
 That said, we’re also interested in stories from other parts of the world.
 Keep in mind, too, that every piece should be written in a way that’s accessible to an international audience, who may not be familiar with a particular country, whilst also providing value to a local reader.
 So, for example, an article about the dynamics between Japanese political factions should be comprehensible to someone completely unfamiliar with the Japanese political system, whilst still providing value to a well-informed Japanese reader.
 Does that sound hard?
 It is!

 As for subject matter, we’re open to pretty much anything.
 We say that there’s no such thing as an inherently stupid or boring topic; there are just stupid and boring ways to write about it.
-An account of a visit to a bar detailing the décor and the different cocktails you can get won’t interest us; an account of a visit to a bar offering a penetrating insight into human nature, including why we go to bars, or an analysis of the social dynamics between different kinds of patrons, might.
+An account of a visit to a bar detailing the décor and the different cocktails you can get won’t interest us; an account of a visit to a bar offering a penetrating insight into human nature, including why we go to bars, or an analysis of the economics of the bar industry or the social dynamics between different kinds of patrons, might.

 Probably the best way to get a sense of what we’re interested in is to peruse the articles already on our site.
 It’s usually also a good idea to pitch an article idea to us first, so you’re less likely to spend time writing something we don’t end up using.